 Central (different colors within the iris give a spiked or haloed appearance)

 Heterochromia is a benign condition though dogs with lighter eye colors may squint more in direct sunlight.
-The condition doesn't affect vision or health, with the exception of Dalmatians where blue eyes are associated with a higher risk of deafness.
+The condition doesn't affect vision or health, with the exception where some blue eyes are associated with a higher risk of deafness.
 Heterochromia is possible in any dog, purebred or mixed.
 It should not be a trait focused on in a breeding program; this will increase inbreeding and doesn't maintain the breed standard.
+Say NO to off standard colors, off standard traits and hypertypes.